 Possible Side Effects

 Like the first dose, you may experience mild to moderate flu-like symptoms after your COVID-19 booster shot.
-These side effects are typical, typically last only a few days, and vary in severity depending on your age and health.
+These side effects are typical, typically last only a few days, and vary in severity depending on age and health.

 The CDC notes that side effects generally develop within the first 48 hours.
 Potential side effects include: